Alia Atreides: Dune Messiah

 In Dune Messiah (1969), teenaged Alia is worshipped as a saint, and the avatar of Paul's religion.
-A 22-meter tall statue of her stands in the Grand Reception Hall of Paul's immense Grand Palace in Arrakeen, and he has built a template dedicated to her, known as Alia's Fane.
+A 22-meter tall statue of her stands in the Grand Reception Hall of Paul's immense Grand Palace in Arrakeen, and he has built a temple dedicated to her, known as Alia's Fane.
 Alia is further explored in the novel through her relationship with the ghola Hayt, who is Paul's teacher, Duncan Idaho, brought back from the dead by Tleilaxu means.
 Throughout the novel, there are hints of sexual tension between them as they work together to unravel the conspiracy against the Atreides.
 Hayt even steals a kiss from Alia, which upsets her; he responds by saying that he took nothing more than what was offered.
 Alia eventually agrees.
 When a blinded Paul departs into the desert, as is the Fremen custom for the blind, Alia is named Regent and the guardian of Paul's children: the heir, Leto II, and his sister, Ghanima.
 Shortly after, Alia marries Hayt, who has regained his full memory and is completely restored as Duncan.
 Alia gives the order to Fremen leader Stilgar to execute the Reverend Mother Mohiam and Spacing Guild Navigator Edric after the failure of their conspiracy (with the Tleilaxu Face Dancer Scytale and the Princess Irulan of House Corrino) to seize the throne from Paul.

 Touponce notes that "Alia will come to sexual maturity in [Dune Messiah] and discover an ascendant desire for a mate and political power."
 Hayt has been programmed by the Tleilaxu with three functions to be used against the Atreides, one of which is the seduction of Alia.